 master branch.
 It's recommended to pull these

-changes to your topic branch as soon as you are able to, to minimize conflicts
+changes to your topic branch as soon as you can, to minimize conflicts once you

 This will not be a problem with our task right now, assuming you're the only one